Production Reporting Reminders

 New Producer

-• To qualify for new producer, the insured must not have produced the insured crop in the county for more than two APH crop years.
+• To qualify for new producer status, the insured must not have produced the insured crop in the county for more than two APH crop years.

-• We are continuing to get lists of potentially misreported new producers, so it is very important to verify new producer status with your insureds.
+• Policyholders are often erroneously reported as new producers; it is very important to verify new producer status with your insureds.

-• If an insured has planted the crop one or two years, they must turn in that production by the PRD.
-Failure to do so will result in removing the new producer status, and applicable T-yields will apply.
+• If an insured has planted the crop one or two years, they must turn in the production by the PRD.
+Failure to do so will result in removal of the new producer status, and applicable T-yields will apply.

 Quality Loss Option (QL)